Alcohol Intake Calculator

 QUESTION 13

-Alcohol is primarily metabolized in the liver.
-First, alcohol dehydrogenase (ADH) converts it to acetaldehyde, then aldehyde dehydrogenase (ALDH) converts it to acetate, finally becoming water and carbon dioxide.
+Alcohol is mainly metabolized in the liver.
+First, it is converted to acetaldehyde by alcohol dehydrogenase (ADH), then to acetic acid by aldehyde dehydrogenase (ALDH), and finally to water and carbon dioxide.

 QUESTION 14

-Moderate alcohol consumption has been associated with reduced cardiovascular disease risk, increased HDL (good) cholesterol, and stress reduction.
-However, these benefits are limited to moderate consumption only.
+Moderate drinking has been reported to have benefits such as reduced risk of cardiovascular disease, increased HDL (good) cholesterol, and stress relief.
+However, these benefits are limited to moderate consumption.

 QUESTION 15